7ejasVijay/7ejasVijay/README.md

 ## Today
 - The node version upgrade has a lot of trait and type errors
+- Might need to rewrite the runtime code

 Thanks for stopping by! 😊